Waitt & Bond: Labor troubles and the switch to machine manufacturing

 In 1943, Waterman died and Harley W. Jefferson, a longtime tobacco executive who had most recently served as head of the tobacco section of the War Production Board, was chosen to succeed him.
-Jefferson resigned as president in 1956 at the age of 72, though remaining with the company as a director and consulting chairman.
+Jefferson resigned as president in 1956 at the age of 72, but remained with the company as a director and consulting chairman.
 He was succeeded as president by Thomas A. Hansbury, Waitt & Bond's secretary-treasurer.

 In 1955, the company acquired the cigar-making assets of the D. Emil Klein Company, which then changed its name to Demlein Corp.
 In 1961 it acquired Alles & Fisher, Inc., which produced the JA, '63, and Pippin cigar brands.

 Later years, renaming, and closure

 In 1962, Hansbury resigned and chairman Edward Rapaport assumed his duties on a temporary basis.
 Fred A. Roff, Jr., former president of Colt's Manufacturing Company, was elected president in 1964.

 In 1963, the company headquarters moved from Newark to Scranton, Pennsylvania.
 In June 1964, Waitt & Bond's stockholders voted at their annual meeting to rename the company the Blackstone Cigar Co. after its most popular brand.
 In 1969 the company closed.